 When the target query is defined, you click the icon to go back to the data comparison project screen.

 Now, when the source and target sides of the data comparison are defined, you must select which columns should be used for the join key, and optionally, which columns should be ignored during the data comparison.

-Note: Only columns that have the same names on source and target select statements can be used in comparisons.
-If there are columns on either side that don't exist on the other, they cannot be selected for the comparison.
+Note: Only columns that have the same names on the source and target select statements can be used in comparisons.
+If there are columns on either side that don't exist on the other, they cannot be selected for comparison.